4 Steps To Determine The Right-Size Tankless Water Heater

 For instance, if the water flowing into your home is 45°F, and the showerhead is supposed to produce water at 105°F, the needed temperature rise is 60°F.

-• Determine Your Water Flow Rates
+Step 3: Determine Your Water Flow Rates

-Tankless water heaters are different from the traditional tank heaters, in that the former steam water as it enters your house.
-Thus, the rate of water from your tap is determined by the flow rate that your heater supplies.
+Tankless water heaters are different from traditional tank heaters because they steam as they enter your house.
+Thus, the rate of water from your tap is determined by the flow rate your heater supplies.
 This is a crucial factor in knowing the size of the water heater for your home.
 This factor allows you to run multiple water outlets simultaneously without running slowly.

-Consider the Ground Water Temperature
+Step 4: Consider the Ground Water Temperature

 The groundwater temperature of different states differs from each other since some states are colder or warmer than others.
 Some states have a temperature of 75°, while others can be as low as 35°.
 The groundwater temperature helps to calculate how hard your heater needs to work to produce hot water.